daalgi/my-site/posts/001/post.md

 ## Construction process

 Lastly, the deck structural safety was verified during the construction process.
-In order to control the deflections and internal stresses, the preload in the tendons was determined at every step of the assembly of the bridge.
+In order to control the deflections and internal stresses, the needed preload in the tendons was determined at every step of the assembly of the bridge.

 ![Construction process](050-cp.gif)